0foo/study_notes/rhcsa/topics/networking/mounting_network_storage.md

 * mount an automount share is two step process:
     1. /etc/auto.master
+        * parent root folder for autofs
-        * maps a mount point to a secondary configuration file
+        * inside this file are mappings of a root directory to some target file
-        * /nfsdata/mount/point /etc/auto.nfsdata
+        * `/somedir /etc/somefile --timeout 60`

-    1. in /etc/auto.nfsdata
+    1. in /etc/somefile
+        * mapping of subdirectory options remote_url:/share
-        * files -rw server2:/nfsdata
+        * `files -rw server2:/nfsdata`
-        * files keyword, mount options, server and share name
+        * this mounts remote: server2:/nfsdata to local mount point: /somedir/files

     1. access the share
         * if you try to access this mount with `ls` it will show not existing
         * mount will not show it existing as well